kemus/BeachBall/README.md

 ## How to use this script ?

+Start by installing this script (http://codeRitter.github.io/BeachBall/) using one of two methods:

+A. If you have Greasemonkey (for Firefox) or Tampermonkey (for Chrome), install BeachBall_Monkey_Loader.js (instuctions for using Xmonkey can be found elsewhere).
+The BeachBall addon will automatically load 5 seconds after loading the game page (you must reload the game page once after installing - don't forget to save).

+B. If you do NOT have one of those addons, copy the contents of BeachBall_Bookmark_Loader.js into a bookmark (paste onto the link/location/destination, and not the description or name).
+You will need to click your bookmark once to get the BeachBall addon to load - EVERY time you reload the game page, you must reclick the bookmark loader.

-Start by installing this script (instructions here : http://codeRitter.github.io/BeachBall/) Go in the Option panel of the game, and you will find every option to enable at the bottom of the panel.
+Once loaded, go in the Option panel of the game, and you will find every option to enable at the bottom of the panel.

 ## Changelog